 Our water is a public resource.
 The State of Michigan is charged with the protection of our water resources for the public in perpetuity.
 Right now, statutory protections for our water have not caught up with science.
-We know that surface water and groundwater are connected as part of one hydrologic cycle, however surface water and groundwater are regarded differently under current statutes.
+We know that surface water and groundwater are connected as part of one hydrologic cycle, however surface water is explicitly protected in statute while the status of groundwater is vague and could be left to judicial interpretation.